ericclack/pygamezero_pacman/doc/part1.rst

 means that he could potentially collide with up to four blocks at any one time, and we need to check all of them.

-Let's add a new function to check what's ahead of Pac-Man:
+Let's add a new function to check what's ahead of Pac-Man.
+Ahead is basically Pac-Man's current position plus the direction in `dx,dy`:

 .. code:: python